When All the World Was Looking at You

 Molly huffed.
 "He hangs out with that dark girl, Bellatrix Black, did you know that?" she retorted.

-"The third year?
+"The fourth year?
 Ickk," he muttered, caught up in the change of topic.
 "There's something a little…off about her."

 "Hmm," Molly grumbled, sticking her nose back in her Transfiguration notes.
 "Let's just focus now…"